Skip links

 No Bake Oreo Cheesecake is what I reach for on quiet days when the oven feels like too much work.
 The texture turns out smooth and cool, a nice balance after a long day in the kitchen.
 I’m Chef Thomas, and I’ve made enough cheesecakes to know that simple can often be best.

 This one comes together with a few pantry staples and a little patience in the fridge.
-If you’re after a cozy dinner first, my pot roast might fit the bill too → Pot Roast in a Slow Cooker
+If you’re looking for a classic version without the cookies, my no-bake cheesecake fits into the same calm, reliable rhythm and is just as easy to prepare.

 Slice of No Bake Oreo Cheesecake on a white plate over marble.